coding-to-music/effective-shell-docusaurus-images/README.md

 # effective-shell-docusaurus-images

-# 🚀 Terraform module for Vault deployment on Digitalocean 🚀
+# 🚀 About Text, samples and website for the 'Effective Shell' series.
+Made with Docusaurus 🚀

 https://github.com/coding-to-music/effective-shell-docusaurus-images